When creating content, you may need to insert custom symbols and characters into your posts and pages.

-This tutorial explains how to insert special characters and symbols into your posts.
+This tutorial explains how to insert HTML characters and symbols into your posts and pages.

-Adding Custom Characters To WP Pages & Posts
+Adding Custom Characters And Symbols To WordPress Posts & Pages

-If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …
+If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

 These symbols are called HTML character entities or extended characters.
-They are generated by typing or adding character combinations in the website page that your web browser then converts into special symbols.
+They are created by typing or adding character combinations into your website page that the browser then interprets as special symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this article for links to useful resources useful information about special characters and symbols.
+- See the end of this article for links to useful resources additional information about special characters and symbols.

 Smilies, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂

-Text smileys are created by typing two or more punctuation marks.
+Text smilies are created by typing two or more punctuation marks.
 For example:

-By default, WordPress automatically converts text smileys to graphic images.
+By default, WordPress automatically converts text smilies to graphic images.
 Thus, when you type 😉 in your post you see 😉 when you preview or publish your post.

 You can turn off this feature using plugins (see below), so that when you type 😉 in your post, you will see 😉 instead of ;-).

-The screenshot below shows a number of smiley images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smiley ;))
+The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smilie ;))

 (How to create smileys.
 Source: WordPress Codex: Using Smileys)